latoyagonzales/latoyagonzales.github.io/essays/newfound-interests.md

 ## New career path?

 Lately, I had been convinced that I wanted to pursue the specific path of Cybersecurity.
 However, I will admit that I don't find software engineering terrible.
 Although it's way too early to commit to completely switching, I am interested.
-I am enjoying the couse so far and can't wait to learn as much as I can.
+I am enjoying the course so far and can't wait to learn as much as I can.